omkar-shelke25/ckad-killercoda/Mount-ConfigMap/intro.md

-# Config as Files Challenge
+# Config as Files — CKAD Challenge
-Welcome to the CKAD Config-as-Files Challenge 🚀
+Welcome to the CKAD Config-as-Files task 🚀

-In this scenario, you’ll wire application configuration strictly as **files** inside the container, avoiding common pitfalls (like env vars or wrong keys) that break startup.
+A web workload is being validated in `apps`.
+The process startup checks for **files**, not environment variables.
+Provide configuration strictly as mounted files and ensure the Pods become Ready.

-Click **Start Scenario** to begin!
+Click **Start Scenario** to begin.